Zilliqa/zilliqa-developer/devops/network-upgrade.md

   cd testnet
   ```

-- (Optional) Under `<ori_testnet>` folder, upload `<ori_testnet>`'s persistence and relative key files to S3.
+- (Optional) Under `<ori_testnet>` folder, upload `<ori_testnet>`'s persistence to S3, and back-up key files in local.

-  if `./testnet.sh back-up auto` is not executed before, execute this:
+  If `./testnet.sh back-up auto` is not executed before, execute this:
   ```bash
   cd <ori_testnet>
   ./testnet.sh back-up auto
   cd -
   ```

-  if you want to recover to latest tx epoch, execute this:
+  If you want to recover to latest tx epoch, execute this:
   ```bash
   cd <ori_testnet>
   ./testnet.sh back-up